 A belt-positioning booster seat is used for children who have outgrown their forward-facing child restraint.
-Boosters are designed to improve the fit of the vehicle's safety belt system until the child is large enough for the vehicle safety belts to fit properly without a booster seat.
-See the safety belt fit test in Older Children \Rightarrow 86.
+Boosters are designed to improve the fit of the vehicle's seat belt system until the child is large enough for the vehicle seat belts to fit properly without a booster seat.
+See the seat belt fit test in Older Children